Car Finance for the Self-Employed

-If you’ve tried everything you can, and you just can’t get a car finance deal, consider a guarantor loan.
+Consider a guarantor loan if you’ve tried everything possible and can’t get a car finance deal.

 Guarantor means having someone else agree to be your backup: so if you fail to make the repayments, this person will step in and cover for you.
 Of course, this requires a lot of trust between you both, and it’s most common for this person to be a close family member, like a parent.